-The bakers came up with the idea of baking some extra wheat buns on the Thursday which could then be heated up and eaten the following day.
+To get round this work restriction, bakers came up with the idea of baking some extra wheat buns on the Thursday which could then be heated up and eaten the following day.
 It gradually became common throughout the country to eat the hot buns, but nowadays on the evening before Great Prayer Day.

 In Copenhagen it has been common to go for a walk on Langelinie, on the ramparts around Christianshavn; a custom, which can be traced back to 1747 when Copenhagen Cathedral ‘Vor Frue Kirke’ (The Church of Our Lady) had a new carillon.

 The day was heralded the previous evening by ringing the church bells.